cdupont/CorentinDupont-WebPage/blog/posts/2014-09-23-Nomyx-Language.md

 activateRule :: RuleNumber -> Nomex Bool
 ```

-When called with a rule number, this function will change the status of the function from "Pending" to "Active", as can be seen at the top of the game screen.
+When called with a rule number, this function will change the status of the rule from "Pending" to "Active", as can be seen at the top of the game screen.
 Furthermore, it will execute the rule.
 So, to go from democracy to monarchy, you have to repect the democracy rules that are active one last time, and then you can change the political system.

 # Events

 In the section on Inputs, we showed how to create single form fields such as a text field, and how to attach a callback to them.
-But what if I want several input fields combined together?
+But what if we want several input fields combined together?
-What if I want to combine the form results with other events happening in the game, such as a player arriving or a specific time is reached?
+What if we want to combine the form results with other events happening in the game, such as a player arriving or a specific time is reached?
 This is done through the event system of Nomyx.
 <!--- The inputs forms (text box, text area, button, checkboxes and radios) are in fact created by standard events in Nomyx.-->
 Here is the complete list of events (in file [Events.hs](http://www.nomyx.net:8000/html/Language-Nomyx-Events.html)):